bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-As you start now, you&apos;'re at the very beginning of your Web career.
+As you start now, you&apos;re at the very beginning of your Web career.
-It&apos;'s the perfect time for you to learn the best possible tags and the best possible ways to make your page accessible.
+It&apos;s the perfect time for you to learn the best possible tags and the best possible ways to make your page accessible.
 These standards are going to come from the W3C Web Content Accessibility Guidelines, called WCAG.
 And these guidelines are principle, not technology based.
-What this means is that you don&apos;'t need to go out and find the greatest language or greatest technology to make your page accessible, instead you really just need to follow four principles as you design your sites.
+What this means is that you don&apos;t need to go out and find the greatest language or greatest technology to make your page accessible, instead you really just need to follow four principles as you design your sites.
 Is my site perceivable, is it operable, is it understandable, and is it robust?
-We&apos;'ll be talking about these four principles throughout our entire course.
+We&apos;ll be talking about these four principles throughout our entire course.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->